KyleMunsami23/Wedding_website_template/README.md

 # Wedding_website_template
-A template created for a wedding.
+A template created for a wedding invite.